datacommonsorg/data/scripts/un/sdg/README.md

 # UN Stats Sustainable Development Goals

-This import includes country-level data from the [UN SDG Global Database](https://unstats.un.org/sdgs/dataportal).
+This import includes country, city, and select region-level data from the [UN SDG Global Database](https://unstats.un.org/sdgs/dataportal).
 Data is read from the submodule `sdg-dataset` which is managed by UN Stats.

 To generate city dcids: